Glossary of Terms

 HealthIndicator

-An operational signal describing the current or recent state of a Product Version (e.g., uptime, freshness, drift, MTBF).
-Used for observability.
+An operational signal describing the current or recent state of a Product Version.

 I